 Clone Stamp Tool / Healing Tool

 Apart from the airbrush tool, there are various other options too now.
 Cloning stamp tool, Healing tool and even the Smudge!
 Various other similar tools have made life easy for most parts when it come to touching up.
 Cloning stamp tool or the cloning tool, as the name says it, clones another part of the image to the target area.
 This works well for taking care of large areas and also for controlling the shine from skin oil.
 Healing works better for removing minor spots since it balances the texture of the area with surrounding color.
 (See this article too – Clone Stamp vs Healing)

 Surface Blur / Selective Gaussian Blur

 All these tools are perfect for small amount of retouching or removing the flaws.
 If the purpose is to make the whole skin look smooth, these tools can be very time consuming.
 For such occasions, the tool of choice is Surface Blur (Adobe Photoshop) or Selective Gaussian Blur (Gimp) or Bilateral Blur (Affinity Photo).
 There are plugins available for various image editing programs that do the same but I’ll try to explain how these things work and how they can be used.
 If you come across a plugin that does the smoothing job well then the same principles are at work in that plugin.

 (Marie – a close friend and an accomplished musician.
 Nikon D200 with Nikkor 50mm, f/2.8.
-Image post-processed and retouched using Gimp.)
+Image post-processed and retouched using Gimp.
+Her skin is soft to begin with and with correct amount of retouching some of the spots are taken care of.)

 Here is a short tutorial on how to use airbrush for getting that flawless skin look.
 The techniques are based on Adobe Photoshop and Gimp but with slight name changes applicable across any image-editing program featuring layers.
 This is just the broad concept that I’ll write about so understand it and then implement it in the way you find it comfortable.